viyadb/website/usage/usage.md

 ## Creating Tables

-Table descriptors can be either a part of [store descriptor], or they can be created on-demand using REST API.
+Table descriptors can be either a part of [store descriptor](#usage-configuring-db-instance), or they can be created on-demand using REST API.

 ```json
 {